AlessandroRedi/AlessandroRedi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- I'm Alessandro, a Master's degree student at Politecnico di Torino in italy.
+- 🔭 I’m currently working on <src:>
+- I'm interested in machine learning, IoT technologies, data analysis, operational research ecc...
+- Now I'm searching for a theses to start it in march

-Here are some of my project!
+Here down below there are some of my project!